Risto12/mail_auth_log/README.md

 ### Description:

-The application will check my servers authentication database everyday and inform me by e-mail about the trafic which happend yesterday.
+The application will check my servers authentication database every day and inform me by e-mail about the traffic which happened yesterday.

-It will be activate by cron job once a day
+It will be activated by cron job once a day

+Code is made with python language and SQL-database which is connected with sqlalchemy